 Fukushima Radiation Concerns in Alaska

 Alaska seafood is safe.
 ADEC has been coordinating with other state programs, federal agencies, and other Pacific states to monitor the situation at the Fukushima nuclear power plant.
 The United States Food and Drug Administration (FDA) is the lead agency on food safety.
-Additional information regarding response and testing can be found on their website.
+Additional information regarding response and testing can be found on the FDA website.

 Fish and shellfish from Alaskan waters and beaches are not affected by the nuclear reactor damage in Japan and are safe to eat.
 However, they are still subject to local toxins such as paralytic shellfish poisoning.